jnewbery/euler.js/README.md

 This is a framework for running Project Euler solution javascript programs competitively in node.

 To set the framework up, add users to the the users.json file, add a directory for each user to the user_sols directory and add the user's solution programs to their directory.
 The user's directory must be named &lt;user&gt; and the solution program must be named &lt;x&gt;.js.
-The solution program should output just the solution to the problem.
-Any other output will result in the solution being marked as incorrect.
+The solution script just needs to return the solution to the problem.
+Any output will be ignored.

-### Extending

-The naming scheme or languages accepted can easily be updated by changing the make_command() function.

 ### Note

-The solutions.json file is incomplete.
+The solutions.json file is incomplete - 0 is used as a placeholder for unfilled solutions.

 ### Credits